Secrets And Lies Of The 40 Greatest Spies In World History

 The story of Shi Pei Pu is perhaps the strangest in the history of espionage.

 Shi was teaching Mandarin lessons at the French embassy in Beijing in 1964 when he met the lonely young diplomat Bernard Bouriscot.
-Shi told Bouriscot that “she” was a woman and a struggling opera singer, trying to pass as a man because her father had wanted a son.
+Shi told Bouriscot that "she" was a woman and a struggling opera singer, trying to pass as a man because her father had wanted a son.
+The two soon embarked on an affair, Bouriscot somehow continuing to believe that his new lover was a woman.
+At one point, Shi even presented Bouriscot with a child, claiming it was their son.

 All the while Shi was, of course, using Bouriscot to acquire information for the Chinese government.

-In 1982, Bouriscot brought Shi and “their child” to France, where the two star-crossed lovers were promptly arrested for espionage and sentenced to 6 years.
-The pair were later pardoned by French President Francois Mitterand, who rightly dubbed the whole business “silly”.
+In 1982, Bouriscot brought Shi and "their child" to France, where the two star-crossed lovers were promptly arrested for espionage and sentenced to 6 years.
+The pair were later pardoned by French President Francois Mitterand, who rightly dubbed the whole business "silly."

-Shi Pei Pu.
-Wikimedia
+471px-Shi_Pei_Pu_%E6%97%B6%E4%BD%A9%E7%92%9E-236x300.jpgWikimedia Shi Pei Pu.

 5. Rudolf Abel